d0iasm/PointerInteractionsSample/README.md

 ## Create a Targeted Preview for a Pointer Interaction

-For a shape view to describe its appearance during a pointer interaction, it must provide a `UITargetedPreview`. `UITargetedPreview` gives UIKit a view to which to apply an effect during pointer interactions -
+For a shape view to describe its appearance during a pointer interaction, it must provide a [`UITargetedPreview`](https://developer.apple.com/documentation/uikit/uitargetedpreview). `UITargetedPreview` gives UIKit a view to which to apply an effect during pointer interactions:

 ``` swift
 func targetedPreview() -> UITargetedPreview? {